Travel to Baja – Sea Kayaking Adventure Tours from Loreto, Mexico

 Travel Advice for Sea Kayaking in Baja

-We strongly urge you to contact the airlines, or speak with a travel agent, as soon as possible.
-Seats can be very difficult to obtain, particularly during the "spring break" period in March.
-This is partly because there is traditionally only one flight per day scheduled between Loreto and the United States.
-Flight times change often so inquire about current scheduling.
-Prices can range from $205 to $350 but these too are subject to rapid change.
-Typically, the further in advance your ticket is purchased the cheaper it is!
+We strongly urge you to contact the airlines, or speak with Bob or Jesscia, as soon as possible.
+Seats can be very difficult to obtain at times, particularly during the “spring break” period in March.
+There are relatively few flights and they can fill fast.
+The further in advance your ticket is purchased, the cheaper it is!

 Important !
 Please remember: